Conversations with Search Engines: SERP-based Conversational Response Generation: Introduction

 Because there are no ground truth labels for \ac{STI} to define a supervised learning loss, we present a weakly-supervised \ac{CCCE} learning loss based on the intuition that the overlapping tokens between the ground truth responses and the passages are more likely supporting tokens than the non-overlapping ones, especially overlapping larger rare tokens.
 In order to make \ac{CaSE} generate more accurate responses, we propose a \ac{PPG} to implement \ac{RG} by considering the passage and token probabilities from \ac{RPS} and \ac{STI} as priors so that the generated responses are expected to be more accurate by including supporting tokens from relevant passages.
-We conduct experiments to: \begin{enumerate*} \item compare the performance of state-of-the-art methods from related tasks to our \ac{CaSE}, \item understand the contribution of the four sub-tasks in \ac{CaSE}, and \item identify room for further improvement on \ac{SaaC} beyond \ac{CaSE}. \end{enumerate*}